 Fine.
 You have a basic Jenkins configuration which is enough to run your first Job.
 Although not mandatory we will show how to install the Maven, which will make faster and simpler building up Maven projects.

-From the Home page of Jenkins select Manage Plugins:
+From the Home page of Jenkins select Manage Plugins and add the Maven Integration Plugin to your Jenkins:

 Done with permissions now let’s build our first Job which will automate the built of a Maven project.

 In the Job GUI you can leave the default settings (which don’t handle Source Code Management).
-Scroll to the Build section and specify the Maven goals that will be used: in our case we will choose “clean install” which will clean,package and install the application on your local repository.
+Scroll to the Build section and specify:

 You can further inspect on the Build process by clicking on the link and following the Console Output link in the next page.